-My name is Rwth and I want to share with you the reason why I follow the Paleo diet, and what it has done for me.
+My name is Ruth and I want to share with you the reason why I follow the Paleo diet, and what it has done for me.

 Effect of Stress

 In 2012 I suffered a traumatic bereavement.
 This had an immediate physical impact – in particular, on my digestive system.
 When your body is under stress, it produces a hormone called Cortisol, which triggers the so-called ‘fight or flight’ response.
-And when your body switches into this mode, it will dump non-essential bodily functions such as digestion or reproduction in order to focus on immediate self-preservation.
-As far as your body is concerned, it is more important to run away from a sabre tooth tiger than it is to finish digesting food.
-This causes blood flow to be rerouted from the stomach, and so dulls appetite.
+And when your body switches into this mode, it dumps non-essential bodily functions such as digestion and reproduction.
+As far as your body is concerned, it is more important to run away from that sabre tooth tiger than it is to finish digesting food.

 Stress hit me hard, and it hit me in the stomach.
 Here are some of the more distressing symptoms that I suffered during this period:

 I was also struggling with a low mood.
 Now this, I quite naturally assumed, was a consequence of the grieving process.
 However, I was not just feeling sad; I was completely sapped of energy, and very irritable.
 I found it difficult to be patient with people, and would snap over trivial things, or withdraw into myself in order to prevent this.
 I was not getting any enjoyment out of life, even when socialising, playing sport, or just generally doing the things that I used to look forward to.
 I was so fatigued that I struggled to walk the one-and-a-half miles home from work.
 We even asked a carpenter to give us a quote for rebuilding the stairs in our house at a lesser gradient, as my knees used to ache going up and down them each day.
 I was twenty-nine years of age.